 - Screenshots from, or links to, SlideShare decks.

 - Links to eBooks, white papers, case studies and other collateral.

 Remember: Sharing a variety of content types can attract different audiences, which can also gain you more followers.
+For example, posting a questionnaire on LinkedIn will not only generate engagement and brand awareness but also ensure you get qualified leads because they completed your questionnaire.
+This proves their interest in your product or service and makes them more approachable.
 Keep this in mind as you navigate different opportunities for each LinkedIn post.

 Many brands schedule their content on LinkedIn and expect engagement without giving any back, and that’s a mistake.
 You can’t build brand relationships on LinkedIn and network effectively by simply talking at people.
 They’re called social platforms for a reason.

 Sharing or liking third-party content you see on your feed from someone in your network is a simple but powerful way to show that your brand is listening.
 So is responding to comments and occasionally asking questions of your target audience, perhaps by tagging them.